-Under the direction of the Director of Student Personnel Services, professional counselors and every member of the faculty participate in the student guidance program in order that each student may have the benefit of adult advisers in the solution of his or her problems.
-Assistance is provided concerning the wise selection of objectives and courses, in the best methods of study and use of the library, and in such personal and social problems as an individual student may have.
+COUNSELING AND ADVISEMENT SERVICES Under the direction of the Director of Student Personnel Services, professional counselors and every member of the faculty participate in the counselin gand advisement program in order that each student may have the benefit of adult advisers in the solution of his or her problems.
+Assistance is provided concerning the wise selection of objectives and curses, in the best methods of study and use of the library, and in such personal and social problems as an individual student may have.